 Upon application for review, you warrant you are submitting your original poetry.
 All submissions are subject to edit and poets are required to work with an editor if their submission is chosen for publication.
 New venues for re-publication should not be sought until twelve months have lapsed from the date of publication.

 We do not publish pornography or horror.
 In general, we do not entertain stories that contain gratuitous drug use and/or abuse.
 We do not publish excerpts from novels or work in a series.
 There is no reading fee for general submissions.
 We do not pay our contributors.
 One free issue is given to contributors for the print journal, Snow Jewel.

-Authors have asked for review for over 300 books.
-Grey Sparrow does not offer them at the website.
+Authors have asked for review for over 1,000 books.
+Grey Sparrow does not offer review at the website.

 Now that we have gone to a bi-annual issue, long waits are common and do not reflect on the quality of the work.
 As Anwar Sadat said, “Patience brings roses.”

 Diane Smith is the principal editor and founder of Grey Sparrow Press.
 She publishes writing about global issues that haunt us all—the diminishing middle class, the poor, refugees, healthcare; those who have little visibility or power in society.
 Smith has garnered awards for her writing in Canada, England, and the United States.
 She is a graduate of Harvard University with a Master of Liberal Arts in Journalism through the School of Continuing Education.

 Khem K. Aryal is Grey Sparrow’s editorial consultant and principal copy editor for Snow Jewel.
 His fiction has appeared in such journals as Hawaii Pacific Review, Poydras Review, Northeast Review, Qwerty Magazine, and Warscapes.
 He teaches writing at Arkansas State University.